-TDF/FTC 300/200 mg 1 tablet qd.
+TDF/FTC 300\/200 mg 1 tablet qd.
 For MSM with high-risk sexual behavior PrEP may be dosed 'on demand' (double dose of drug 2-24 hours before each sexual intercourse, followed by two single doses of drug, 24 and 48 hours after the first drug intake).
 If dosed 'on demand', the total dose per week should not exceed 7 tablets.

-In certain countries TDF is labelled as 245 mg rather than 300 mg to reflect the concentration of the active metabolite.
+\ In certain countries TDF is labelled as 245 mg rather than 300 mg to reflect the amount of the prodrug (tenofovir disoproxil) rather than the fumarate salt (tenofovir disoproxil fumarate).